cathalmccabe/AWS-F1-Developer-Labs/SETUP.md

 #### Open the lab instructions on the remote F1 instance

-* Double click on the Chromium browser icon, it opens to the lab instructions.
+* Double click on the **Chromium** icon, it opens the browser and loads the lab instructions.
   - Note: if a "keyring" popup comes up, click **Cancel**.
   - We suggest you perform all your copy-paste from the instructions to the shell within the RDP session to avoid issues.